powerpuffpenguin/easyts/README.md

 container currently contains the following:

 * List A doubly linked list implemented with reference to the golang standard library
+* Heap A min/max heap implemented with reference to the golang standard library
+* Queue A queue implemented as a fixed-length array

 ## sync